 • Avoid chastising or shaming parents by setting unrealistic goals.
 Some parents expressed concern that schools place too much emphasis on students having perfect attendance—which isn’t always obtainable, even for excused absences.

 • The child’s teacher is the main messenger parents would trust with the message about attending school regularly (61% of total parents), followed next by the principal/assistant principal, guidance/school counselors and mental health professionals.
-For parents with chronically absence children, more absences correlated with less trust of school employees.
+For parents with chronically absent children, more absences correlated with less trust of school employees.

 The goal of this research is to offer insights into parental attitudes, Feldmann said.
 He urged practitioners to take what they have learned from the survey and start to apply it to some of the existing interventions, including continual nudges of saying how many times their child has been absent, early warning systems and other efforts.
 “Interventions are good and interventions are necessary.
 But we also need communications to support and inform and help shift attitudes,” Feldmann said.